Designing and documenting a design system for Princeton University's School of Engineering and Applied Sciences

 Before starting this rendition of our design system, most of the components/symbols were made to be as consistent as possible, but there was still much "eyeballing" and estimating on which formatting (ex. margins, padding, alignment) looked good.
 This time around, we wanted to focus on making our design system to be as consistent and scalable so that it would be much easier to build new designs in the future.
 Although it was considerably more time-consuming to focus on each component's details and documentation, we knew it would be much more beneficial in the long run.

 This gif is a quick tour of the Figma file containing all the high-fidelity prototypes of webpages for the Princeton Engineering website.
 These were created using the components created from our design system.

 As beautiful and frustating as it is, creating an active design system takes a lot of work because it is never really complete.
 After all, components were - and still are - being redesigned and modified.
 It was truly an iterative and challenging process, but knowing that I was part of creating a great resource for future work made it all worth it as the system continues to grow.

-If you are interested in reading about user research that went into this design system, you can read Josh Cartagena's insights about Designing Findability Grounded in User Research or User Lexicon and Expectations: Building a Better Search Experience.
+If you are interested in reading about user research that went into this design system, you can read Josh Cartagena's insights about Designing Findability Grounded in User Research or Building Better Search Experiences.